mtulio/mtulio.labs/docs/articles/ocp-aws-local-zones-day-0.md

 ```
 $ oc patch Network.operator.openshift.io cluster --type='merge' \
   --patch '{ "spec": { "migration": null } }'
 ```

+Wait the nodes rebooted and ClusterOperators became ready.

+Test to pull images on the edge node.

 ## Steps to Destroy the Cluster <a name="steps-destroy"></a>